“Dr. Cooper, I still don’t understand the purpose or rather the spirit of Christmas?”

-The day of Christmas Eve, little Lydia squeezed the cookie dough between her fingers.
+On the day of Christmas Eve, little Lydia squeezed the cookie dough between her fingers.
 She and her mother rolled out the dough and cut the cookies.
-After baking and letting them cool, she and her brothers alternately smeared icing on them and licked mouthfuls of the frosting from the plastic knives.
+After baking and letting them cool, Lydia and her brothers alternately smeared icing on them and licked frosting from the plastic knives.
 They covered the cookies with piles of colorful sprinkles.
-Her father arrived home looking worn, but she watched his smile return as she ran from the door and into his arms.
+Lydia’s father arrived home looking worn, but she watched his smile return as she ran from the kitchen door and into his arms.

 “Merry Christmas Eve, daddy!”

-After dinner of soup and grilled cheese, her father pulled the tree from the garage where it lay on its side since the day before.
+After dinner of soup and grilled cheese, her father pulled the tree from the garage where it had laid on its side since the day before.
 Cardboard boxes brought down from the attic sat around the living room floor.
 Lydia and her mother stringed popcorn and cranberries.
 Her brothers helped her father cut colorful construction paper into strips and staple them together, creating a long paper chain.
 They pulled out lights and ornaments from the boxes.
-Eating cookies, they decorated the tree.
+While munching cookies, they decorated the tree.

-Dressed in the green velvet dress her mother bought for her, Lydia ran her fingers over the soft material and twirled her way to the car.
-The family piled in and rode to the live nativity on the courthouse lawn.
+Later, Lydia ran her fingers over the soft green material of the dress her mother bought for her earlier.
+She twirled her way to the car.
+The rest of the family piled in, and they rode to the live nativity on the courthouse lawn.
 She waved at Joseph and Mary and giggled at the donkey and the sheep.
 The family sang Jingle Bells and Deck the Halls on the way to the church.
 At the end of the service, Lydia’s mother let her hold her own candle for the singing of “Silent Night.”

 Looking toward her mother, Lydia asked, “Mommy, isn’t it wonderful?
 Your eyes are shiny like the tinsel too!”

 Wiping the moisture from the corners of her eyes, Christie crossed the living room and turned on the Christmas lights.
 She heard Lydia gasp from behind her and turned to see her daughter’s cherub smile.
 Her heart fluttered as she scooped her into her arms.
-They sat together until the others woke.
+They snuggled together on the couch until the others woke.